Frederic Block: Books

+Nonfiction

 On July 17, 2012, Judge Block released his first book named Disrobed: An Inside Look at the Life and Work of a Federal Trial Judge.
 The book was written for a behind the bench look at some of the most controversial cases in the past 20 years.
 The book covers Judge Block's approach to sentencing such as the death penalty, racketeering, gun laws, drug laws, discrimination laws, race riots, terrorism, and restitution of looted property to victims of the Holocaust.

-On May 29, 2019, Judge Block released his second book: Crimes and Punishments: Entering the Mind of a Sentencing Judge.
+On May 29, 2019, Judge Block released Crimes and Punishments: Entering the Mind of a Sentencing Judge.
 The book discusses several criminal cases, Judge Block's personal experiences and personal thoughts as they related to his duties; and demonstrates to the reader the power and responsibilities of a federal judge.

-In 2024, Judge Block released another book: "A Second Chance: A Federal Judge Decides Who Deserves It."
-The book again gives examples of real cases, this time to illustrate why Judge Block believes that state judges (in addition to federal judges, who already have this power based on a 2018 federal law, the "First Step Act") should have the authority to reduce previously imposed stiff criminal sentences and to grant "compassionate release" to deserving prisoners in extraordinary and compelling circumstances.
+In 2024, Judge Block released another book: A Second Chance: A Federal Judge Decides Who Deserves It.
+The book again gives examples of real cases, this time to illustrate Block's belief that state judges (in addition to federal judges, who already have this power based on a 2018 federal law, the First Step Act) should have the authority to reduce previously imposed stiff criminal sentences and to grant "compassionate release" to deserving prisoners in extraordinary and compelling circumstances.

+Fiction

+In 2017, Block published a novel entitled Race to Judgment.

+Theatre

+Block co-wrote a musical called Professionally Speaking with Peter K. Winkler and Ernst Muller, which was produced off-Broadway in 1986.
+Block's inspiration to write a musical began when he represented a theatrical troupe in a lawsuit in 1981.